PR8 – Ponta de São Lourenço hike – Best coastal trail in Madeira

 Narrow section of the trail, with the sea on both sides

-Eventually, we will start descending until being close to sea level.
+Eventually, we will start descending until we are close to sea level.
 In the meantime, there is a junction where we have to decide whether to go right or left, but in reality, it makes no difference.
 Both routes lead to Casa do Sardinha and make up a circular path.
 The ideal is to go one way and come the other.

 Sardinha house at Ponta de Sao Lourenço is now a pleasant bar/restaurant

-Sardinha house is now a pleasant bar/restaurant.
+Sardinha House is now a pleasant bar/restaurant.

 However, when we made this trail, the route was closed, and we have read that it has been closed for a while.
 So, if it continues to be closed when you visit, we advise against going there – as tempting as it is, it’s a risk not worth it.